 When to Seek Medical Care

-People who drink alcohol to the point that it interferes with their social life, professional life, or health should contact a doctor to discuss the problem.
+People who drink alcohol to the point it interferes with their social life, professional life, or with their medical or mental health should contact a doctor to discuss the problem.
 The great difficulty lies in the fact that denial plays a large part in alcoholism.
 Consequently, alcoholics rarely seek professional help voluntarily.

 Often a family member or employer convinces or forces the person with alcoholism to seek medical treatment.
 Even if an alcoholism sufferer accepts treatment because of pressure from family, an employer, or a medical professional, he or she can benefit from it.
 Treatment may help this person develop motivation to change the alcohol problem.

-Alcohol is involved one in three motor-vehicle fatalities, 50% of drownings, nearly 20% of fire-related deaths, and up to 50% of homicides.
+Alcohol is involved in 40% of motor-vehicle fatalities, 70% of drownings, nearly 40% of fire-related deaths, 70% of attempted suicides, and up to 40% of homicides.

 It is imperative that emergency care be sought immediately when alcohol has contributed to an injury.
 This is very important because someone who is intoxicated may not be able to reliably assess the severity of the injury they have sustained or inflicted.
-An intoxicated person may, for example, not notice that they have a fractured neck vertebra (broken neck) until it is too late (that is, paralysis has occurred).
+An intoxicated person may, for example, not notice they have a fractured neck vertebra (broken neck) until it is too late and paralysis has occurred.

 Several alcohol-related conditions require immediate evaluation in a hospital's